parmeus/docs/docs/README.md

 ## Introduction

-Parmeus is a decentralized network for users to create, grow and own their digital selves.
-We define digital soul as a person’s soulbound traits across domains of personality, non-cognitive qualities and preferences.
-With such a rich digital representation of who we are, the network generates value by encouraging and matching its participants, individuals or organizations, to contribute and gain information about themselves and others.
+Parmeus is a decentralized network for users to create, grow, and own their digital selves.
+We define a Digital Soul as a collection of traits across domains of personality, non-cognitive qualities, and preferences, forming a unique digital identity.
+With such a rich digital representation of who we are, the network generates value by encouraging its participants - individuals and organizations - to contribute and gain information about themselves and others, and matching them with each other as appropriate.

-Parmeus also describes a data standard, storage, soulbound identity as the foundation of a seamless and secure digital social experience in Web3.
+Parmeus also describes a data storage standard - a soulbound identity - as the foundation of a seamless and secure digital social experience in web3.

-In Parmeus world, user could build digital-soul during game playing; with digial-soul, user could share life experience, knowledge to social and earn.
+Parmeus users can build their digital souls through a selection of mini-games, share their experiences and knowledge across their social network, and earn rewards as part of their network activity.

 ## The Essence of Parmeus